willytaufik8/Data-Analyst-Project/README.md

 ## Tools

-- MySQL atau database SQL kompatibel
+- MySQL or a compatible SQL database
 - Microsoft Excel
-- SQL: `JOIN`, CTE, agregasi, dan window function `DENSE_RANK()`
+- SQL: `JOIN`, CTEs, aggregation, and the `DENSE_RANK()` window function
-- PivotTable dan chart Excel
+- Excel PivotTables and charts

-## Catatan Reproduksibilitas
+## Reproducibility Notes

-- `Data.sql` berisi dataset sumber sehingga query dapat dijalankan ulang secara lokal.
+- `Data.sql` contains the source dataset, allowing the query to be run again locally.
-- Hasil agregasi dapat mengalami perbedaan pembulatan kecil karena nilai desimal pada Excel/SQL.
+- Aggregated results may have minor rounding differences because of decimal handling in Excel and SQL.
-- Pastikan format `orderDate` dikenali sebagai tanggal sebelum membuat grouping berdasarkan tahun atau bulan.
+- Make sure `orderDate` is recognized as a date before grouping by year or month.
-- Jangan menggunakan `COUNT(*)` sebagai jumlah order tanpa deduplikasi karena dataset berada pada grain order detail.
+- Do not use `COUNT(*)` as the order count without deduplication because the dataset is stored at the order-detail grain.

 ## Author